ChrxsCrxss/backlogg/README.md

 * Request other users to be friends
 * Accept/reject friend requests
 * Search other users
-* React to posts by their “spiciness” level using a jalapeno or milk rating system.
+* React to post.
+It is super spicy content or milquetoast

 TODO list:
 * every profile should have a picture/avatar uploaded. (default profile pic if a custom one is not uploaded)